 The Sync marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.
 In other words, any type T is Sync if &T (an immutable reference to T) is Send, meaning the reference can be sent safely to another thread.
 Similar to Send, primitive types are Sync, and types composed entirely of types that are Sync are also Sync.

 The smart pointer Rc<T> is also not Sync for the same reasons that it’s not Send.
 The RefCell<T> type (which we talked about in Chapter 15) and the family of related Cell<T> types are not Sync.
 The implementation of borrow checking that RefCell<T> does at runtime is not thread-safe.
-The smart pointer Mutex<T> is Sync and can be used to share access with multiple threads as you saw in the “Sharing a Mutex<T> Between Multiple Threads” section.
+The smart pointer Mutex<T> is Sync and can be used to share access with multiple threads, as you saw in “Sharing a Mutex<T> Between Multiple Threads” on page XX.

 Implementing Send and Sync Manually Is Unsafe